 All Hong Kong Blog Posts

 This post was originally published in 2013, but was updated in 2019.
-Back when I was a single female (before Josh came along), I wanted to travel, but it was
+Back when I was a single female (before Josh came along), I wanted to travel, but it was always difficult

-There are relatively few people who know about Macau and the one’s who do know may not know there is more to do in Macau than just going to the
+There are relatively few people who know about Macau and the one’s who do know may not know there is more to do in Macau than just going to the casinos.

 Hong Kong is famous for many things, including high prices for accommodations.
-This means that you could end up blowing your travel budget for a hotel room the size of
+This means that you could end up blowing your travel budget for a hotel room the size of a

 While there are so many activities and tours in Hong Kong, one of my favorite activities is visiting the Hong Kong history museum.
-I first discovered this museum during my
+I first discovered this museum during my first